mabentwickeltsich/MendeleyMacros/README.md

 > **Important:** It works ONLY with the IEEE CSL citation style installed with Mendeley.
 It MAY not work if you make manual modifications to the citation fields, bibliography or IEEE CSL citation style.

+> **NOTE:** There is a configuration flag used to prevent the square brackets from being part of the hyperlinks.
+The flag is in the Custom configuration section.
+Setting `blnIncludeSquareBracketsInHyperlinks=True` will include the square brackets as part of the hyperlinks.
+BE AWARE that Microsoft Word DOES NOT handle this kind of hyperlinks very well and it is not possible to remove them with the argument `"RemoveHyperlinks"` or the wrapper `GAUG_removeHyperlinks`.

 #### GAUG_getUndoEditButton
 > This is a copy of the original macro installed with Mendeley located in *Mendeley-1.16.1.dotm* (file name depends on the version of Mendeley), but I could not call it from my own macros.